desicochrane/blogger/src/posts/2018-02-22-gopher-forth-and-multiply.md

 # Gopher Forth and Multiply

 ### Introduction
-In this article we will use the "Binary Multiplication Algorithm" as a toy motivating example to play with recursion.
-We are going to approach the algorithm by first examining the problem it solves then building up to the final solution bit by bit.
-In this way I hope you gain an intuition for how the algorithm works and at the same time pick up some useful tactics for how to refactor recursive functions to improve performance.
+In this article we will derive the "Binary Multiplication Algorithm" as a toy motivating example to learn tactics for refactoring recursive functions.
+At the same time we will develop an intuition for how the algorithm works and get some practice reasoning about tail-recursion.

-We will be using golang for our implementation because I like it and because it has built in benchmarking for us to measure our performance - but the code examples should be straightforward enough to understand even if you've never seen any golang before.
+We will use Golang for its built-in benchmarking, but it should be easy to follow even if you've never seen Golang before.

-> In the spirit of learning and thinking more symbolically about the code we write I have not shied away from mathematical notation.
-But don't let that scare you off!
-For me at least, the satisfaction of reaching that "Aha!" moment is totally worth the time spent studying and staring down a chunk of intimidating math that I didn't immediately understand.

 ### The problem
 Suppose we are tasked with implementing a function `Multiply` which takes as input two positive integers \\(a\\) and \\(n\\) and returns their product as output:

 $$ \\text{Multiply}(a,n) = a \times n \text{ where } a,n \in \\{1,2,3,\\ldots \\} $$

-We are not allowed to use the native product operator `*` in our solution, however bitwise operations, addition and subtraction are permitted.
+We are not allowed to use the native product operator `*` in our solution, however bitwise operations, addition, and subtraction are permitted.

 Because we will be comparing several different implementations, it is convenient to first define an interface for our solutions to adhere to: